Safety of children in care report

 Innovative research highlights importance of Oranga Tamariki transformation

-The Ministry for Vulnerable Children, Oranga Tamariki has produced exploratory research examining the safety of children and young people in care which underscores the need for the Ministry’s transformational programme.
+The Ministry for Children, Oranga Tamariki has produced exploratory research examining the safety of children and young people in care which underscores the need for the Ministry’s transformational programme.

 The report looked at the case files of 698 children and young people in care during 2015/16.
 It found 85 children and young people experienced an incident of harm ranging from emotional distress through to more serious trauma.
 This figure is higher than earlier research which had only considered harm as a serious event which could be substantiated.

 The Expert Advisory Panel that preceded the establishment of Oranga Tamariki noted rates of harm have been under-reported in the past.
 (Care refers to children or young people in the statutory custody of the Chief Executive of Oranga Tamariki.
 Children or young people can enter care in a number of ways, including through court orders or with agreement from parents.)

 “The research highlights the importance of the ongoing transformation work by Oranga Tamariki to address the drivers of harm and improve the safety of children and young people in care,” Oranga Tamariki Chief Executive Gráinne Moss said today.

 “Changes are already being implemented.
 Our new Practice Framework ensures that social workers are not only flagging incidences of harm in case notes, but also lodging formal notifications.”